 Now that's an interesting question.
 In fact, let's not only try to find as many phantom loads as possible, but let's also try to get an idea of how much it's costing us in electricity (and dollars!).

-Next came remote controls.
-TV's and stereos equipped with a remote needed to be ready to heed the press of the remote 'on' button.
+The problem began in the 1970s.
+Until then when you turned an appliance off, it was really off.
+But the advent of remote controls TV's and stereos needed to be ready to heed the press of the remote 'on' button.
 And that meant that they, too, used a tiny amount of power.
 Then came the VCR with a digital timer.
 It used a little current to remember what time it was.

 Before long these features were a part of many different appliances.
 Today any household appliance that has a clock, timer, memory or remote is consuming electricity even if it's turned off.

 How can Jackie find them all?
 Well, she probably won't find a complete list anywhere.
 That's because so many different appliances offer features that create a phantom load.
 There are ways to identify which appliances are guilty.
 One way is to look for the features mentioned in the last paragraph.
 Another way is to think about which appliances you need to reset or reprogram after a power outage.

 Now that we understand what's going on, let's see if we can't figure out what it's costing us.
 One energy consultant, Michael Lamb, found that his TV used about 100 kilowatt hours a year due to phantom load.
 In most areas electricity runs between $.06 and $.09 per kWh, so that TV would add about $6 to $9 per year to the electric bill even if it was never turned on.
 That's not a huge amount, but compare it to a frost-free 16 cubic foot refrigerator that consumes about 700 kWh in a year.
 Clearly you get more for your money with the refrigerator.